personalSol/devNotes/1 - notes/a. concepts/http status codes.md

 | 413  | Payload Too Large     | Request body too big               |
 | 500  | Internal Server Error | Something went wrong on the server |

+- 1xx series is used to send information to data. ( not sure if it is to recieve data as well )
+- 2xx series is used to send message that whatever we were trying to do is successful
+- 3xx is used for redirecting user in case what function, page, etc he is trying to use is not available parmanently or at the moment
+- 4xx is user for client side error, when there is some mistake from client in data etc
+- 500 is for error that happens in our own server.